 Weight & BMI (body mass index) – too overweight or too underweight

 Exercise – too much or not enough exercise

 Stress plays a huge part in fertility problems.
 Sexual intercourse can become functional instead of spontaneous, and the longer it is taking to conceive, the more all-consuming it becomes.

 This usually leads to one or both partners being in a permanent state of stress, which over a long period of time will lead to exhaustion and adrenal fatigue.
 Once at this stage, most of our body’s energy is spent on survival, maintenance and essential repairs and non-essential things, like reproduction, take a back seat until the body is back to a balanced state.

 If the body is under too much stress, it produces too much adrenaline from the adrenal glands.
 Adrenal deficiency in turn leads to low thyroid function.
 Common symptoms of low thyroid function can include no ovulation and a short luteal phase, meaning that any fertilised egg is not sustained in its early phase for long enough.

 Hormonal imbalances can also seriously hamper your chances of conceiving, and can contribute to the following conditions:

 Painful periods (dysmenorrhoea) or heavy bleeding (menorrhagia)

-Our fertility reflexology and massage treatments may help you to overcome these conditions.
+Our fertility reflexology treatments may help you to overcome these conditions.
 You should also see your GP to discuss things further if you have been trying to conceive for 6 months or more, especially if you are over 35.
 However, if you are under 35, doctors won't start doing initial tests until you have been trying to conceive for over a year.